Geraldo Alves (footballer, born 1980)

-Geraldo Washington Regufe Alves (/pt/; born 8 November 1980) is a Portuguese retired professional footballer who played as a centre-back.
+Geraldo Washington Regufe Alves (/pt/; born 8 November 1980) is a Portuguese former professional footballer who played as a central defender.
+He is currently assistant coach at Liga I club Rapid București.

+Born in Brazil, he spent his 18-year senior career in Portugal, Greece and Romania.
+He notably won the 2015–16 Liga I with Astra Giurgiu.

 Club career

 Portugal

-Born in Póvoa de Varzim, Alves finished his football development at hometown's Varzim SC.
-He signed with Primeira Liga giants S.L.
-Benfica in 1999, appearing in five league games over the course of two seasons while being mainly registered with the reserves in the third division.
+Born in Minas Gerais in Brazil to a Portuguese mother, Alves moved to Póvoa de Varzim when he was six months old.
+He finished his football development at Varzim, signing with Primeira Liga giants Benfica in 1999 and going on to appear in six competitive games over the course of two seasons while being mainly registered with the reserves in the third division, where he was also deployed as a defensive midfielder.

-When first-team opportunities proved few, Alves moved to fellow top-flight club S.C.
-Beira-Mar in January 2002, where he was irregularly used.
-After a season with Gil Vicente F.C. he joined F.C.
-Paços de Ferreira, experiencing his most steady career period: in the 2006–07 campaign, as they achieved a first-ever qualification for the UEFA Cup, he played 28 matches and added two goals, all in a 2–1 home win over C.D.
-Nacional on 7 April 2007.
+Alves moved to fellow top-flight club Beira-Mar in January 2002, where he was sparingly used.
+He then represented Gil Vicente and Paços de Ferreira also on loan, experiencing his most steady period at the latter after a permanent transfer; in the 2006–07 campaign, as they achieved a first-ever qualification for the UEFA Cup, he played 28 matches and added two goals, all in a 2–1 home win over Nacional on 7 April 2007.

 AEK Athens

-On 5 June 2007, Alves signed a three-year deal worth €1.3 million with AEK Athens FC, where younger brother Bruno had previously played, loaned by FC Porto.
-In a 20 September UEFA Cup match against FC Red Bull Salzburg, he scored his first goal for the side in a 3–0 home win (3–1 on aggregate).
+On 5 June 2007, Alves signed a three-year deal worth €1.3 million with AEK Athens, where his younger brother Bruno had already played on loan from Porto.
+In a 20 September UEFA Cup match against Red Bull Salzburg, he scored his first goal for the side in a 3–0 home win (3–1 on aggregate).

-A starter in his debut season, Alves lost his spot in 2008–09 to Swedish international Daniel Majstorović.
+A starter in his debut season, Alves lost his spot in 2008–09 to Swedish international Daniel Majstorović, and reportedly was also unhappy for not being played in his natural position.